FHIR/FSHSchool/content/docs/SUSHI/project/_index.md

   Any warning which exactly matches the contents of the first line will be ignored.
 The second line specifies that any warning beginning with `Detected the following non-conformant Resource definitions` will be ignored.

   {{% alert title="Tip" color="success" %}}
-  SUSHI does log several multi-line warnings, but these warnings cannot be specified directly in the **sushi-ignoreWarnings.txt** file, since the warnings to ignore must be specified line by line.
-To ignore these warnings, a regular expression should be used.
+  SUSHI does log several multi-line errors and warnings, but these cannot be specified directly in the **sushi-ignoreErrors.txt** or **sushi-ignoreWarnings.txt** files, since the messages to ignore must be specified line by line.
+To ignore these errors or warnings, a regular expression should be used.
   {{% /alert %}}